oit-ipbl/robots/sensor_data/sensor_data_01.md

 After a while run the `sensors.py`.

 - You can see the information about received sensor data.
+- This program will run about 100 seconds and stop automatically.

 ```shell
 $ rosrun oit_pbl_ros_samples sensors.py